 Daniëlle van Lieshout (1996) is an energetic, enthusiastic conductor from The Netherlands that has a deep connection to classical music.

 To share beautiful choir music with people that want to reach the tops of their abilities: that is what Daniëlle finds the most beautiful.
 Starting January 2016, Daniëlle is conductor of The Hague Children’s Choir, the first concert choir from the Academy of Vocal Arts.
-She is also assistant conductor of selection choir Musicanti.
+As of january 2019 she is also the conductor of selection choir Musicanti.
 She introduces children into the world of music, singing together and listening to each other and stimulates them to develop as much as possible.
 She takes this enthusiasm into the world of student- and adultchoirs, where she fills in for other conductors on a regular basis.
-As of september 2019 Daniëlle is – next to being a student – also connected to Codarts as a conducter, conducting the First Year Choir.
+In June 2021 Daniëlle graduated from Codarts Rotterdam, where she was already conductor of the First Year Choir from September 2019 on.

 As of the 1st of September 2019 Daniëlle is the director of the Academy of Vocal Arts.
 With her energetic passion for the musical education for children combined with a profound love for classical music she will try to make sure that the Academy of Vocal Arts gets the bright future it deserves, which goes as well for (children’s)choir singing in The Netherlands.